 This statement is absolutely true!
 Children who explore nature are curious about the natural world and are well on their way to becoming environmental stewards.
 One way that I encourage my boys to interact with nature is through their Nature Collection.

-Raise your hand if your child incessantly picks up rocks, sticks, and leaves that they want “to keep, please Mommy?”
+Raise your hand if your child incessantly picks up rocks, sticks, and leaves they want to keep.
 (My hand is up!)
-I used to have them place their nature items in a basket, but recently, we’ve begun storing their bits of shells, leaves, flowers, and bark in a 3-drawer cardboard box that I purchased in the scrapbook aisle of Michaels.
+I used to have my boys place their nature treasures in a basket, but recently, we’ve begun storing their bits of shells, leaves, flowers, and bark in a 3-drawer cardboard box that I purchased in the scrapbook aisle of Michael’s.

-Colin has the top drawer, Owen keeps the middle drawer, and the bottom drawer houses magnifying glasses, plastic tweezers, and pocket nature guides.
+My oldest son has the top drawer, my little guy manages the middle drawer, and the bottom drawer houses magnifying glasses, plastic tweezers, and pocket nature guides.
 I store the Nature Box on a crate in the garage.
-The boys frequently pull it out to investigate the contents.
+The boys frequently pull it out to investigate its contents.

 In her book, Deborah mentions that a soon-to-be kindergartener should demonstrate a basic knowledge of the names of natural objects and animals.
 She encourages her readers to ask open-ended questions to kids like, “How do you think the bird made that nest?” so that they can evaluate their child’s understanding and teach them to stretch their thinking.
-A Nature Box gives endless opportunities for these discussions, but also is a special way to remember time spent together.
-When Colin pulls out his shells, he usually says something like, “Oh!
+A nature collection gives endless opportunities for these discussions, but also is a special way to remember time spent together.
+When my boys pull out their shells, they usually says something like, “Oh!
 Remember when we collected these from the beach in Maine?”

 Other topics in Chapter 9 include caring for plants, animals, and household pets, and learning about recycling and littering.
 Interacting with the great outdoors will help your child get ready for kindergarten by making him aware of the world in which he lives, and encouraging him to be a responsible and caring citizen.